mendyEdri/Statable/README.md

 # Statable
-Easy to use state machine to any of your classes
+Easy to use state machine to any of your Swift classes